lukehspencer/nba-mvp-predictor/README.md

 Analysis of NBA mvp voting results, player statistics, and team performace data to predict MVP winners using Python and machine learning.

 ## Overview
-Built a Random Forest classifier that analyzes NBA player, team, and mvp voting data from 1991-2024 and predicts MVP voting rankings.
+Built a Random Forest classifier that analyzes NBA player, team, and mvp voting data from BasketballReference between 1991-2024 and predicts MVP voting rankings.
 This project was based on the 3-part tutorial series by Dataquest.

 ## Data
 - Player statistics and performance metrics
 - Team performance data
 - Historical MVP voting results

-## Files
+## Files & Folders
 - `mvp.ipynb` - Web scrape data from BasketballReference
 - `data_cleaning.ipynb` - Data preprocessing and cleaning
 - `model.ipynb` - Machine learning model development